 I am a teacher, organizer, and writer whose career has focused on marginalized youth, particularly those in the juvenile justice system.
-I’m currently the operations coordinator at the Philadelphia Bail Fund, which works to keep families and communities together and vigorously advocates to end cash bail in Philadelphia.
-I spent several years at Our Restorative Justice, where I developed restorative justice programs designed to coalesce community-based supports around system-involved youth and their families.
+I’m currently Director of Policy and Programs at the Philadelphia Bail Fund, which works to keep families and communities together by resisting wealth-based detention.
+Before coming to Philly, I spent several years in Massachusetts, developing restorative justice programs for system-involved youth and their families.
 Over the years I’ve also taught incarcerated students, worked with college faculty to decolonize their curricula, and developed several oral history projects.
-I serve as an editor at Protocols, and my writing has appeared in a number of publications, including the Harvard Journal of African American Public Policy and the Jewish Daily Forward.
-My approach to reproductive justice is shaped by my lifelong encounter with radical feminism, as well as the violence I’ve witnessed working in the criminal legal system.
-As the child of a socialist feminist, I’ve known since day one that I stand on the shoulders of my mother and countless other women and femmes.
-And, I understand reproductive justice within a prison abolitionist framework.
-I am committed to Collective Power for Reproductive Justice because they have always put forward an intersectional and inclusive vision of reproductive justice; one which moves far beyond simply reacting to present conditions towards the creation of a fundamentally new world.
-Beyond prison abolition and reproductive justice, I live for 90’s pop, bright colors, and weird maps.
-Boston-based for many years, I recently moved to Philadelphia, where I’m trying to eat as many different kinds of soup as humanly possible.
+My approach to reproductive justice is rooted in socialist feminism and prison abolition; the former I inherited from my activist mother, and the latter I came to after witnessing the endless violence of the criminal legal system.
+I am committed to Collective Power because they have always put forward an intersectional and inclusive vision of this work.
+Beyond prison abolition and reproductive justice, I live for 90’s pop, bright colors, and strange maps.